Skip to content

 Best Contemporary Lovecraftian Fiction

-Best Contemporary Lovecraftian Anthology
+Best Contemporary Multi-Author Lovecraftian Anthology

 • Shadows over Baker Street: Lovecraft meets Holmes, it’s the mashup we all wanted to see and this great anthology made happen.